mredisax/Instaling_bot/README.md

    ```
    pip install selenium
    ```
-  - In config.txt add yoru login and password
+  - In config.txt add your login and password

 config.txt